Juvenile Justice Act – An Overview and New Challenges to it

 - Sending the child to a Special Home for up to three years.

-- Order to attend school or vocational training center or therapeutic center.
+- Order to attend a school or vocational training centre or therapeutic centre.

-- Order to prohibit the child from visiting, frequenting or appearing at a specified place or undergo de-addiction programme.
+- Order to prohibit the child from visiting, frequenting or appearing at a specified place or undergoing a de-addiction programme.

-- Special provisions and procedure for adoption, including inter-country adoption.
+- Special provisions and procedures for adoption, including inter-country adoption.

 - Specific provisions with the matter of determination of age where it is obvious for the Committee or Board they shall record such observation and proceed with an inquiry.

 In case of any reasonable doubt, it shall undertake the process of age determination by seeking evidence such as date of birth certificate from school or matriculation or equivalent certificate from the concerned exam board, in case of its absence birth certificate given by a corporation or municipal authority or panchayat and only in absence of those can determine by ossification test or any such other latest medical test and it has to be completed within 15 days.

 The new Act classifies the offenses based on the gravity of offenses into three categories – Petty, Serious and Heinous.